 Joint ventures are ownership interests where a joint influence is obtained through agreement.

-The Group's share of results before taxes is reported in "Share of results of joint venture", included in profit before taxation in the Consolidated Income Statement.
+The Group's share of results after taxation is reported in "Share of results of joint venture", included in profit before taxation in the Consolidated Income Statement.